- What are Progressive Web Apps?

 As the technology industry continues to make more and more investment in innovative web solutions, the progressive web apps aka PWAs are becoming more prevalent.
-Today, PWAs are fully supported by Chrome and Opera, whereas Firefox, Microsoft Edge and iOS are making great progress in providing greater support for PWA.
+Today, PWAs are fully supported by Chrome, Opera, Firefox, Microsoft Edge and iOS, making great progress in providing benefits of PWA for businesses.

 Twitter invested heavily in making its main site a responsive PWA to create a faster user experience with an enhanced interface, joining the list of Facebook and Pinterest, which use PWA features.

-Similarly, media powerhouses like the BBC, The Washington Post, and Forbes have also launched PWAs to distribute their content more seamlessly across consumers and various types of devices, from desktops to cell phones.
+Similarly, media powerhouses like the BBC, The Washington Post, and Forbes have also launched progressive web app for business to distribute their content more seamlessly across consumers and various types of devices, from desktops to cell phones.

 What are Progressive Web Apps?

-PWA stands for an app that you can install on your system.
+PWA stands for progressive web app that you can install on your system.
 It uses the cached data from your previous interactions to enable it to operate offline or without a stable internet connection.

 A progressive web app is a website that functions just like a native app.
 It has all the functionality of a native app and still manages to deliver the usability of a website.
 PWAs are intended to address problems ranging from inadequate networks to data obstruction or total lack of connectivity.

 Google describes PWA’s as web experiences that are: